gpietrop/plsGP/README.md

 The script will automatically generate a `results/` directory with the following structure:

-The script will automatically generate a `results/` directory with the following structure:

 - **results/**
   - **hyperparam_subdir/** (e.g., `5_20_TRUE` for `maxiter=5`, `popSize=20`, `treeRows=TRUE`)